Honee-W/flightTicket-bigdata-demo/README.md

 data is stored in CSV and uploaded to remote hdfs use spark to read data from hdfs and write into mysql

-### data analyzing --- spark
+### data analyzing --- spark, spark-ml
-use rdd to analyse flight ticket information
+use rdd and dataframe to analyse flight ticket information === Regression, Clustering,etc.

 ### data visualization --- E-charts
 use JS and templates to show the charts